chris-king1/resume/docs/work-history.md

 ## \(2010 – October 2021) **IBM**: Information Architect and Lead Technical Writer

-As an Information Architect and Technical Writer, I developed strategies to improve the information experience in enterprise-class, storage management software and manage the organization, structure, and accessibility of all end-user documentation, user assistance, and messages.
+As an Information Architect and Technical Writer, I developed strategies to improve the information experience in enterprise-class, storage management applications.
+I managed the organization, structure, translation, and accessibility of all end-user documentation, user assistance, and messages.

 * Researched, wrote, and updated technical content in DITA/XML.
 Used highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
 * Planned, managed, and organized the structure of end-user documentation and user assistance, which included ~10,000 DITA-based topics of technical content.